Gluten Free Apple Oat Bran Waffles

 Look at that nice moist crumb!
 You’ll have to take it from me, it tastes great!

 Notes ♪♫ I have always loved quick breads.
 This is an old recipe of mine that I converted to gluten free.
 For muffins and quick breads, I use and recommend Better Batter Original Blend gluten free flour.
-When you shop Better Batter, be sure to use my code MGFC30 at checkout for 30% off full price!
+When you shop Better Batter, be sure to use my Promo Code MGFC30 at checkout for 30% off full price!

 Print This Post Print This Post